 Avoid close contact with people who are sick, if possible.

 To use UHS, see Schedule an Appointment.
+Appointments are required for most medical services, however options are available for urgent concerns.

 UHS offers Nurse Advice by Phone, day and night, which may save you a trip to UHS or the ER.